tl-its-umich-edu/canvas-course-manager-next/README.md

 (see **Configuration** above for more info).
 Note that, at minimum, the database host needs to be changed to `ccm_db_prod` (since that is the name of the container).

-Note: The `npm run prod` command in `ccm_web/package.json` allows you to run the application in a similar (but not identical) way to how it would be in production within a container.
-This exact command is not used in any Docker artifacts, and you would need some external resources and environment variables set up for the command to function properly.

 ### Notice(s) regarding external code used

 This repository contains modified portions of the npm package